CSLearning4U/StudentCSP/_sources/CSPWebData/findPollState.rst

            # get the current pollution value
            # add the current pollution to total10
            count = count + 1

    print("Average PM 10 value for ", state, " is ", total10/count)

 What states have the highest average pollution values?
 What do you think is most related to pollution: Population, area, or wealth?
 Does it differ by PM 2.5 and PM 10?
 For a list of the state two-letter abbreviations see http://www.50states.com/abbreviations.htm#.VJCB9r5NsXc.

-.. parsonsprob:: 18_6_1_avg25
+.. parsonsprob:: 18_8_1_avg25
+   :numbered: left
+   :adaptive:

    The following program prints the average PM 2.5 pollution for a state, but the code is mixed up.
 Drag the blocks of statements from the left column to the right column and put them in the right order.
 Then click on <i>Check Me</i> to see if you are right.
 You will be told if any of the lines are in the wrong order or have the wrong indention.
    -----
    # read all the lines
    infile = open("uspoll.txt","r")
    lines = infile.readlines()
    infile.close()

    # initialize the variables
    state = "CA"
    total25 = 0
    count = 1.0
    =====
    # loop through the lines